supervisely-ecosystem/import-dicom-volumes/README.md

 #### Input files structure

+You can upload directory or archive.
+If you are uploading archive, it must contain only root directory on the top level.

 Directory name defines project name.
 All volumes in root directory will be moved to dataset with name: `ds0`.
 Volumes can be placed in any location inside root directory.

 ```